framesurge/perseus/docs/next/en-US/what-is-perseus.md

 ## How stable is it?

-Okay, there had to be one caveat!
-Perseus is _very_ new, and as such can't be recommended for _production_ usage yet.
-However, we're aiming to get it ready for that really soon, which will hopefully include even being able to deploy Perseus with [serverless functions](https://en.wikipedia.org/wiki/Serverless_computing), the step beyond a server!
+Perseus is considered reasonably stable at this point, though it still can't be recommended for *production* usage just yet.
+That said, this very website is built entirely with Perseus and Sycamore, and it works pretty well!

 For now though, Perseus is perfect for anything that doesn't face the wider internet, like internal tools, personal projects, or the like.
 Just don't use it to run a nuclear power plant, okay?